Google loves posts with 1,500+ words. Readers also love sharing posts of this length. And so, we all strive to reach that number.

 Good subheads that invoke curiosity act like anchor points in your post.
 The better you get at writing subheads, the better readership you’ll enjoy for all posts on your web site.

 5. Structure keeping skimmers and scanners in mind

-Essentially, when they come across a section that interests them, they switch back to the reading mode from the scanning mode.
+Essentially, when your target audiences comes across a section that interests them, they switch back to the reading mode from the scanning mode.

-Since skimmers/scanners use subheads as anchor points, it’s important to think of them while structuring your post.
+Since skimmers/scanners use subheads as anchor points, it’s important to think of them while structuring your blog post ideas.

 When structuring, ask yourself this question: Will my most-hustling scanner/skimmer audience halt in their tracks when they see this section?

-If the answer is a yes, you’ve probably got a great subhead.
+If the answer is a yes, you’ve probably got a great post title subhead.
 Otherwise, you might want to try something else.

 Not only will this tip help you to get the attention of the skimmers, but it will also help you get more people to switch back to reading mode from skimming mode, and help to lure in more long-term readership of your web site from your target audience.

 6. Add block quotes

-Relevant quotes improve the quality of a post.
+Relevant quotes improve the quality of your blog post ideas.
 As a popular resource for journalists puts it:

 Used effectively, quotations can provide important pieces of evidence and lend fresh voices and perspectives to your narrative.
 Used ineffectively, however, quotations can clutter your text and interrupt the flow of your argument.